The galactic acceleration scale is imprinted on globular cluster systems of early-type galaxies of most masses and on red and blue globular cluster subpopulations: Introduction

 where $r$ is the galactocentric radius.
 The parameter \rbr was called the break radius.
 The authors found that the break radius coincides well with the $a_0$ radius, that is the radius at which the {expected} gravitational acceleration generated by the baryons of the galaxy equals the galactic acceleration scale $a_0 = 1.2\times10^{-10}\,$m\,s$^{-2}$. {The values of the break radii did not agree with the values of the other characteristic lengths of the galaxies, such as stellar effective radii or dark halo scale radii.
-These other lengths were either several times bigger or smaller than the break radii, at least for a substantial fraction of the galaxy sample, see their Table 1.}
+These other lengths were either several times bigger or smaller than the break radii, at least for a substantial fraction of the galaxy sample (see their Table 1).}

-{The galactic acceleration scale is known best from the behavior of the observed the gravitational fields of galaxies \citep[e.g.,][]{lelli17,li17}.
-In the regions of galaxies where the gravitational acceleration expected by Newtonian gravity from the distribution of baryons $g_\mathrm{N}$, is greater than $a_0$, then the observed gravitation acceleration equals $g_\mathrm{N}$, meaning that the Newtonian dynamics does not require dark matter.
+{The galactic acceleration scale is known best from the behavior of the observed gravitational fields of galaxies \citep[e.g.,][]{lelli17,li17}.
+In the regions of galaxies where the gravitational acceleration expected by Newtonian gravity from the distribution of baryons $g_\mathrm{N}$ is greater than $a_0$, the observed gravitation acceleration equals $g_\mathrm{N}$, meaning that the Newtonian dynamics does not require dark matter.
 On the other hand, in the regions where $g_\mathrm{N}$ is lower than $a_0$, the observed gravitational acceleration is very close to $\sqrt{g_\mathrm{N}a_0}$.
 The same rules apply even for many, or perhaps all, GCs \citep{scarpa10,scarpa11,ibata11,sanders12,hernandez12,hernandez20}. }

-{This behavior was initially predicted by the MOND theory of modified gravity or inertia \citep{milg83a}.
+{This behavior was initially predicted by the modified Newtonian dynamics (MOND), which is a class of modified gravity and inertia theories \citep{milg83a}.
 Here we assume MOND to be a modified gravity theory.
-This theory predicts that the gravitational acceleration in spherical isolated objects is} \citep{milg83a,qumond,famaey12}
+It predicts that the gravitational acceleration in spherical isolated objects is} \citep{milg83a,qumond,famaey12}

 The function $\nu$ is not known exactly, but it must have the limit behavior $\nu(x)\sim x^{-1/2}$ for $x\ll 1$, and $\nu(x)\sim 1$ for $x\gg 1$.
-This gives rise to two regimes of gravitational field around a galaxy: the strong field, the so-called Newtonian regime, and the weak field, the so-called deep-MOND regime. {The observed counterpart of the \equ{mond} is known as the radial acceleration relation \citep{mcgaugh16}.}
+This gives rise to two regimes of a gravitational field around a galaxy: the strong field, the so-called Newtonian regime, and the weak field, the so-called deep-MOND regime. {The observed counterpart of \equ{mond} is known as the radial acceleration relation \citep{mcgaugh16}.}